1m5/1m5-core/src/main/java/io/onemfive/core/did/README.md

 * 1M5 is a decentralized autonomous organization in that it is not registered in any jurisdiction and thus will exist so long as there is membership.
 * All keys and the data they have access to can be deleted from the system at any time.
-* Data provided to another party is forever un-controllable as a copy is provided to the other party.
+* Data provided to another party is a one-time copy provided to the other party and no longer revocable unless maintained with the other party in 1M5.
-* Data provided to another party at a given time does not mean that any future data will be given unless explicitly given permission.
 * Any recurring data access to another party can be immediately canceled at any time.

 ### Identities must be portable

 Identity attributes and verified claims must be controlled personally and be transportable and interoperable as desired.
 Government entities, companies and other individuals can come and go.
-So it is essential that identity holders can move their identity data to other blockchains or platforms to ensure that they alone control their identity.
+So it is essential that identity holders can move their identity data to other platforms to ensure that they alone control their identity.

 * Using common standards today and as the industry evolves while ensuring keys can be imported, exported, and mapped to new technologies as they evolve.